 Simple strategies to keep you young, inside and out.

 "Poor-quality foods, like trans fats, cause inflammation -- and aging is basically a chronic inflammatory state," says Timothy Harlan, MD.
-He is assistant professor of medicine at Tulane University School of Medicine.
+He's assistant professor of medicine at Tulane University School of Medicine.
 "Can you look older because you're eating crap?
 Absolutely."

-For example, eating too much sugar and processed carbohydrates (like pasta, bread, and baked goods) can lead to damage in your skin's collagen, which is what keeps your skin springy and resists wrinkles, says Andrea Giancoli, MPH, RD.
-She is a nutrition policy consultant for the California Center for Public Health Advocacy
+For example, eating too much sugar and processed carbohydrates (like pasta, bread, and baked goods) can lead to damage in your skin's collagen, which keeps your skin springy and resists wrinkles, says Andrea Giancoli, MPH, RD.
+She's a policy analyst for Beach Cities Health District.

-What's more, these inflammatory things called AGEs – advanced glycation end-products – put your overall health on the line.
+What's more, these foods put your overall health on the line.
 They are tied to diseases like heart disease and diabetes, she says.

-Other foods. like fruits and vegetables, are good for your skin.
-Here's what you might want to cut back on and what you should eat more of.
+Other foods, like fruits and vegetables, are good for your skin.

 Foods to Limit

-2. Doughnuts and sugary pastries.
-They're packed with sugar, which is linked to inflammation.
-And they produce those wrinkle-generating AGEs Giancoli talks about.
+Doughnuts and sugary pastries.
+They're packed with sugar, which Giancoli says may be linked to the development of wrinkles.

-4. Fatty meats.
+Fatty meats.
+These are also high in saturated fats.
 The key with meat is to keep it lean.
 Tenderloin cuts tend to be leaner.
 Look for ground beef that is at least 95% lean.
-Ground turkey breast or chicken breast are other lean options.
+Ground turkey breast and chicken breast are other lean options.

 Alcohol.
 Moderate drinking may be good for your heart, but heavy drinking can rev up the aging process.
 "Moderate" is one drink per day for women (such as a 5-ounce glass of wine or 12-ounce glass of beer) and two drinks for men.